kbase/workspace_deluxe/docsource/buildandconfigure.rst

 Please see the respective service documentation to set up and run the services required.

+.. note:: The WSS is only compatible with versions of Shock that have been patched to work with KBase authentication.
+As of this writing, that is only the version of Shock linked above.

 .. note::
    The alternative to Shock as a file storage backend is MongoDB GridFS.